sphinx-doc/sphinx/Doc-3k/extending/extending.rst

 Finally it should be mentioned that CObjects offer additional functionality, which is especially useful for memory allocation and deallocation of the pointer stored in a CObject.
-The details are described in the Python/C API Reference Manual (XXX reference: ../api/api.html) in the section "CObjects (XXX reference:
-../api/cObjects.html)" and in the implementation of CObjects (files :file:`Include/cobject.h` and :file:`Objects/cobject.c` in the Python source code distribution).
+The details are described in the Python/C API Reference Manual in the section :ref:`cobjects` and in the implementation of CObjects (files :file:`Include/cobject.h` and :file:`Objects/cobject.c` in the Python source code distribution).